DataDog/hiring-engineers/zero2datadog/docs/collect.rst

 Collecting Metrics
 ==================

 Create a custom Agent check
 ---------------------------

-First, create a custom agent :term:check using the Web UI.
+* *First, create a custom agent :term:`check <Check>` using the Web UI.*

 Next, configure the check to submit a metric named ``my_metric`` with a random value between 0 and 1000.

 .. code-block::python

-	class MyClass(AgentCheck):
+	""" Submit a metric with a random value between 0 and 1000.""" class MyClass(AgentCheck):
 		   self.monotonic_count(
 				"my_metric",